-16. Training and Information (also see the Health and Safety Training Policy)
+17. Training and Information (also see the Health and Safety Training Policy)

-A training needs analysis will be undertaken by the Executive Head Teacher to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
-The training will be identified by using the County Council's Health and Safety Training Policy and matrix template.
-The Executive Head Teacher will ensure that staff are released for this training.
+A training needs analysis has been undertaken by the Head of School to identify the mandatory health and safety training required for each member of staff and this will be reviewed annually.
+The training has been identified by using the County Council's Health and Safety Training Policy and matrix template.
+The Head of School will ensure that staff are released for this training.